Celtics beat 76ers 114-112 in Game 5, advance to face Cavs

+The Celtics will play Cleveland in the Eastern Conference finals for the second straight year.
+Game 1 is Sunday in Boston.
+It's the Celtics' first back-to-back trips to the conference finals since making it five straight times in the original Big Three era from 1984-88.

+"When you get here, you're flattered by the thought of the Boston Celtics," coach Brad Stevens said.
+"You realize if you're going to break records here, you're going to break bad ones.
+Because none of the good ones are reachable."

-Embiid had 27 points and 12 rebounds for the 76ers, who roared back into the playoffs for the first time since 2012, winning won 20 out of 21 games before Boston beat them three straight times to open the conference semifinals.
-Dario Saric had 27 points and 10 rebounds, and Ben Simmons added 18 points, eight rebounds and six assists.
+Embiid had 27 points and 12 rebounds for the 76ers, Dario Saric had 27 points and 10 rebounds, and Ben Simmons added 18 points, eight rebounds and six assists.
+The 76ers rode The Process back into the playoffs for the first time since 2012, winning won 20 out of 21 games before Boston beat them three straight times to open the conference semifinals.

+"The Process is never going to end," Embiid said.
+"This is a process to get to the playoffs, we did it.
+This was a process to get to the conference finals, we didn't.
+Next year, that's our goal."

+In a game that featured 21 lead changes - the most in the playoffs this year - the Celtics scored eight straight points in the final 1:37, taking the lead on Tatum's layup with 23 seconds left.
+Embiid had a chance to tie it but he missed a heavily contested layup, failed to tip it back in and then grabbed that rebound, too.

 BLEDSOE AND ROZIER